QingYunTasha/go-Chatting/README.md

 # go-Chatting

-A chat application implementation using Go
+A chat application implementation for practice

+Backend: Go
+Frontend: Svelte & Typescript

 In practice...